vordgi/nimpl-classnames-minifier/README.md

 * `type` - variant of changing classnames method;
 * `templateString` - custom [template string](https://webpack.js.org/configuration/output/#template-strings), only works with "custom" type;
 * `prefix` - custom prefix that will be added to each updated class;
+* `reservedNames` - array of reserved names that should not be used by this package (must include prefix);

 ### Type